 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

 Availability Location Mode Semester 1 Online Online Restricted Semester 1 UWA (Perth) Face to face

 - Level 1 core unit in the Gender Studies major sequence

 - Level 1 elective

 - In these times of twitter hashtags, trolling, no-platforming, and polarised politics, gender can seem like a battleground.
 This unit is for students who are interested in developing a more nuanced understanding of our contemporary gender order, by examining its links to the past, as well as its links with other markers of identity such as class and race.
-Topics cover debates about gender in such fields as politics, sexuality, sport, media, and working life, and the history of feminist interventions in these fields is also explored.
+Topics cover debates about gender in such fields as politics, sexuality, media, human rights and working life, and the history of feminist interventions in these fields is also explored.
 By introducing students to key concepts in gender theory, qualitative and quantitative evidence of inequality or exclusion and its consequences, and methodologies that support the sensitive navigation of complex social issues, the unit works to enable students as change agents who can pursue an agenda of gender and social equality in every context they live and work.

 - Students are able to (1) demonstrate understanding of the ways in which the contemporary gender order is historically constructed; (2) demonstrate understanding of the ways in which gender interacts with other contributors to structural inequality such as race and class; (3) critically analyse a range of evidence and methodologies in the interests of supporting progressive social change; (4) develop a coherent, accessible argument; and (5) demonstrate self-awareness of their positioning within networks of gendered power.